 - Setting intentions is important because it helps us to focus our energy, improve our mental and emotional wellbeing, and achieve our goals.

 - To set effective intentions, reflect on your values and priorities, identify areas of your life you want to focus on, create SMART intentions, write them down, and use affirmations and visualization techniques to reinforce them.

 - To stick to your intentions, share them with someone else for accountability, track your progress, adjust your intentions as needed, and practice self-compassion and avoid perfectionism.

 If you haven’t already, I encourage you to start setting intentions for your life.
 Whether you want to improve your relationships, advance in your career, or simply cultivate a more positive mindset, setting intentions can help you get there.
 It starts with clarity about what you want, followed by focused and consistent action until you achieve your goals.
 But if you want a life filled with purpose, it’s well worth it.

 Once you’ve set your intentions, you’re ready for some goal setting.

 Want me to speak to your organization about managing stress?
-Check out my keynote, “Flip Your Mindset.”
+Check out my keynote, “Make Stress Your Superpower.”